grafana/tempo/docs/sources/tempo/setup/operator/monitor.md

 # Monitor Tempo instances and the operator

-You can use use the Tempo Operator to monitor TempoStack instances (including Tempo components like the distributor).
-In addition, the operator can expose metrics about how it runs.
+You can configure the Tempo Operator to monitor TempoStack instances (including all Tempo components like the distributor).
+In addition, the operator can expose metrics about the operator itself (for example the number of successful and failed upgrades, etc.).

 ## Monitor TempoStack instances